marcosfsch/freertr-container/README.md

 ```

 ## Preparing your NIC for DPDK
-If you are using a Mellanox/Nvidia NIC follow the steps in: https://doc.dpdk.org/guides/platform/mlx5.html
+If you are using a Mellanox/Nvidia NIC follow the steps in: https://doc.dpdk.org/guides/platform/mlx5.html <br>
 For other NICs use: https://doc.dpdk.org/guides/linux_gsg/linux_drivers.html

 ## Acknowledgement